-In recognizing costs, cash outlay is the determinant used for cost recovery.
+In recognizing costs, cash outlay is the determinant used for cost recovery in this report.
 Rather than using depreciation, the debt service requirement resulting from the acquisition and construction of assets is used.
-According to EPA guidelines on establishing cost recovery systems, this is an acceptable method for recognizing costs.
+According to EPA guidelines on establishing cost recovery systems, as well as the Water Environment Federation's Manual of Practice No, 27: Financing and Charges for Wastewater Systems this is an acceptable method for recognizing costs for determining wastewater utility revenue requirements.
 Therefore, principal and interest payments are among the costs to be recovered by user fees.
-Exhibit 4 details the debt service costs for FY18 through FY22.
+Exhibit 4 details the debt service costs for FY24 through FY28.